Maxx105/QSYS_Pin_Controller/README.md

 # Q-SYS Pin Controller

 This is a simple plugin that allows you to get the UCI pins saved in Core Manager as well as add to them.
-It can be used to dynamically choose and create pins for custom UCI pin .
+It can be used to dynamically choose and create pins for custom UCI pin protection.

 ![deployed application](assets/screenshot.PNG)